Building the Family in Family Foundations Through Mentorship

 Despite the challenges the program has been a great success.
 The next gen members describe it as a highlight of their time with the foundation, and note that they really enjoy getting to know a family member with whom they may not necessarily spend quality time.
 One next gen member described it by saying “I really liked getting to know a family member better.
 I feel more open with them now.”
 The mentors also describe enjoying having deeper conversations with the next gen members.
 A mentor reported, “Opening myself up has been uncomfortable but a good thing.
 There will always be a relationship but hopefully a little bit deeper because of this time spent together.”

 The mentor program has an added benefit of succession planning.
 Mentors and mentees not only discuss the foundation’s values but also discuss the process of philanthropy.
-Because of this, next gen members have expressed a greater enthusiasm to engage with and join the foundation.
+Because of this, next-generation members have expressed a greater enthusiasm to engage with and join the foundation.
 This year the mentees insisted on participating in some of the board discussions.
 The hope is that the next gen will stay connected to the family, and in the process carry on the family legacy.